Frequently Asked Questions

 - It’s possible that in future years we will decide to add a shorter course to race concurrently with the Cal 100.
-Since 2013 is the Cal 100’s inaugural year, we decided to do just one race and do it right.

 - First and foremost, the Cal 100 is a fundraising event that supports the non profit organization Rivers for Change and allows RFC to continue it’s programing in public outreach and source to sea literacy.